You know you have a bright child. You want him to succeed in school but he’s really struggling.

 School is hard!
-Your child is constantly challenging his or her brain to take in new information, learn right from wrong, practice being a good friend, and try to manage a variety of feelings without acting out.
-It’s normal for your child to need extra guidance and support at school.
+Your child is constantly challenging his brain to take in new information, trying to be a respectful classmate and a good friend, and managing a variety of feelings without acting out.

 If your concerns sound like these…

-- It’s a nightly battle to get my child to do his homework.
-I feel like giving up!
+- It’s a nightly battle to get homework done.

-- Every morning is a challenge; my child seems to delay getting ready for school on purpose and even says “I hate school.”
+- Every morning is a challenge; my child delays getting ready for school on purpose and even says “I hate school.”

 …you and your child deserve school support.

 You want your child to be successful at school.
-Therapy can help support your child’s school success.
-Some skills your child will gain in therapy that will help support success at school are:
+Some skills I can help your child with that will help support success at school are:

 - Social skills